-In contrast to Fruitchains protocol, our approach is to employ purely economic forces, clearly incentivizing desired behaviour while making sure that deviations are punished.
+In contrast to Fruitchains protocol, the approach of reward schemes $\mathcal{R}^{c,b}$ is to employ purely economic forces, clearly incentivizing desired behaviour while making sure that deviations are punished.

 6.4 Bribery

 Recently, there have been works highlighting the problems of bribery, e.g. [1, 8].
 A bribing attacker might temporarily convince some otherwise honest players (either using threats or incentives) to join the adversary.
 Consequently, the adversary might gain more than half of the computational power, taking over the system temporarily.